-In implementing the Bank's strategies for attaining its management goals, Risk Appetite reflects specific views on risk-taking, and defines what types of risk and the magnitude of risk the Bank is willing to accept.
-The level of risk to be controlled is determined by various related indicators and from both a qualitative and a quantitative perspective.
-In other words, the setting of Risk Appetite interrelates management objectives (management strategy), risk, and capital within a single and consistent framework.
+In implementing the Bank's strategies, such as budget and business plan, for attaining its management goals, Risk Appetite reflects specific views on risk-taking, and defines what types of risk and the magnitude of risk the Bank is willing to accept.
+Under Risk Appetite, the level of risk to be controlled is also determined by various related indicators and from both a qualitative and a quantitative perspective.
+The proper setting of risk appetite by the board of directors is important to enhance the effectiveness of governance in risk management.
+The Bank's portfolio management strategy for prosecution of globally diversified investments is called an asset allocation strategy and is viewed as the manifestation of Risk Appetite.